 Stana Wheeler is the College's enrollment coordinator.
 She provides the relevant College administrators with all student status changes, as she is the contact person for all students on leave, field study, and exchange.
 As the administrative assistant to the dean of advising, Stana can answer many general questions about advising and Hampshire in general and refer students to the appropriate dean for more specific information.
 She also stocks the world-renowned candy bowl in the advising office.

-Katie Stiefel, administrative secretary
+Katie Stiefel, advising assistant

 Katie answers questions about forms, College policies, and advising office procedures.
 For questions concerning individual students or details about academic planning, she will refer you to the appropriate advising dean.